Fire and Water Bowl Buyer's Guide

 The great thing about fire and water bowls is the added benefit of enjoying the beauty of water, with the power of fire, and the addition of fire glass or other mixed media.
 Fire glass is a great addition to any fire bowl and really brings the piece to life when its matched with your outdoor decor.
 Fire and water bowls have many options for finish like the singular fire or water bowls.
 You can choose from black, burnt sienna, variations of copper and steel.
 They primarily come in two shapes, which include square and circular.
 The bottom surface will be flat for steady placement though the top of the feature is where the shaping really comes out.
-However, if you want a fire and water feature in a category all its own, you should check out the standing Artisan Firefall.
 This gorgeous appliance is sure to take your breath away and steal the attention of every guest that visits your backyard.

 Lastly, here are a few examples from our website you have to see to believe!